FAQs

 Everything you need to know about the Rabbitohs Institute of Sports Management delivered by TAFE NSW

-A minimum of two guaranteed graduate roles (across various departments) will be offered to graduates at the South Sydney Rabbitohs on successful completion of the curriculum.
+A minimum of two guaranteed graduate roles (across various departments) will be offered to graduates at the South Sydney Rabbitohs each year.

 Outside of the South Sydney Rabbitohs, potential career pathways from completing the course include (either in a sports club or other businesses):